 McBean and Budd Instagram Prize Draw Terms and Conditions

 No purchase necessary to enter.
-Enter for a chance to win a McBean and Budd cushion by commenting on the Instagram competition post, liking it and following McBean and Budd on Instagram.
+Enter for a chance to win a McBean and Budd journal by commenting on the Instagram competition post, liking it and following McBean and Budd on Instagram.

-Entry is open from 8th July 2019 until 6th August 2019.
-The winner will be entitled to a McBean and Budd cushion as advertised, and postage to a UK address.
+Entry is open from 28th September 2019 until 18th October 2019.
+The winner will be entitled to a McBean and Budd journal as advertised, and postage to a UK address.
 No cash alternative is offered.
-One winner will be selected at random, after the closing date, from all comments made on the post.
+One winner will be selected at random, after the closing date, from all comments made on the post that follow the rules.
 Any posts deemed offensive will be disqualified.

 Visit to 8FutureFabricsExpo/Sustainableangle 24-25th January 2019